More Walls, More Warming, Less Water: A World at Risk in 2016

-An increased likelihood for all risks, from the environmental to society, the economy, geopolitics and technology, looks set to shape the global agenda in the coming year, the World Economic Forum’s Global Risks 2016 report has found.
+London, United Kingdom, 14 January 2016 – An increased likelihood for all risks, from the environmental to society, the economy, geopolitics and technology, looks set to shape the global agenda in the coming year, the World Economic Forum’s "The Global Risks Report 2016" has found.

 Such a broad risk landscape is unprecedented in the 11 years the report has been measuring global risks.
 For the first time, four out of five categories – environmental, geopolitical, societal and economic – feature among the top five most impactful risks.
 The only category not to feature is technological risk, where the highest ranking risk is cybe-rattack, in 11th position in both likelihood and impact.

 This diverse landscape comes at a time when the toll from global risks would appear to be rising.
 Warming climate in 2015 is likely to raise the global average surface temperature to the milestone of 1°C above the pre-industrial era for the first time.
 The number of people forcibly displaced in 2014 stood at 59.5 million according to UNHCR, almost 50% more than in 1940.
 Data from the report appears to support the increased likelihood of risks across the board, with all 24 of the risks continuously measured since 2014 having increased their likelihood scores in the past three years.